Are your SaaS customers getting the features they paid for?

 Are your customers getting what they paid for?

-With all of the changes to a customer subscription the provisioning of those subscription changes start to fall through the cracks.
-With your sales and account management teams pushing hard for the next deal it is easy to see why they may forget to switch on one feature or another after the deal is closed.
+All successful SaaS companies have a similar customer lifecycle: an initial sign-up followed by multiple upgrades and upsells.
+These changes often cause provisioning to fall through the cracks.
+With sales and account management teams pushing hard for the next deal, it’s easy to see why they may forget to enable one feature or another after the deal is closed.

 How can Bunny help?